a

 Traveline

-Traveline: A service funded by public transport companies across the country.
-Its aim is to provide comprehensive information on bus services on a regional basis, with some overlap between departments, to assist passengers in getting where they need to go, whilst also providing lesser information on other forms of public transport.
-Its information is relayed …
+Traveline Information Ltd (TIL) is a service funded by public transport companies across the country.
+It aims to provide comprehensive information on bus services on a regional basis to assist passengers in getting where they need to go.
+It also provides information on other forms of public transport.
+Its information is relayed to councils, who …

 TXC (TransXChange)